homeodor/DobrynyaConfigurator/README.md

 ## License

-The code is provided under MIT license, however this license **does not** cover the images in the i/ folder.
+The code is provided under MIT license, however this license **does not** cover the images in the i/ and electron-resources/ folder.
 Those are covered by a separate CC BY-NC-SA license.
 If you want to use the images in a commercial project or otherwise, [contact me](https://shurik.uk).

 ## In place of a conclusion